 Fortunately, one can still do something about this.
 Below are some tips that will make it easier for you to avoid these fees.

 Simple and Effective Tips to Avoid FBA Long-Term Storage Fees

 There are numerous ways on how to avoid these fees, but the ones below are some of the major tips that you should follow:

-- Know the Products that are Inclined to Getting FBA Storage Fees
+Know the Products that are Inclined to Getting Fulfillment by Amazon Storage Fees

 First of all, you need to be mindful of which products are more inclined to be charged.
 This is what retailers should do so that they won’t subject to long term fees or on any monthly inventory storage fee.

 What you can do here is to use the inventory health reports before the inventory cleanup.
 This is so that you can estimate how many items and units are inclined to getting charges.
 So, before August 15th, make sure that you know what your estimation is.

 Also, do note that there are things that you should consider when you start calculating.
 These are:

 - The price is not the factor in the Amazon storage fees calculation.